 What is the Jewish law, and how does it relate to us today?
 Read on to learn about the Old Testament law and see how Christ fulfilled it.

-In this video we explore the importance of the ancient laws in the Old Testament.
+What is the importance of the ancient laws in the Old Testament?
 Why are they in the Bible, and what do they say to followers of Jesus?
-We explore how they fulfilled a strategic purpose in one key phase of the biblical story, leading up to Jesus who fulfilled the law and summarized it in the call to love God and love your neighbor as yourself.Video Details
+Explore how they fulfilled a strategic purpose in one key phase of the biblical story, leading up to Jesus who fulfilled the law and summarized it in the call to love God and love your neighbor as yourself.Video Details

 There are 613 different commands given to the Israelite people in the Torah.

 There are a total of 613 different commands given to the Israelite people, the most famous of which being the Ten Commandments, in the first five books of the Bible alone.
 These first five books are collectively called "The Torah" which in English means "The Law."

 That name is a little misleading, though.
 While the Torah does have plenty of laws in it, it's more of a story about how God is creating people to love Him and love others.
 When Jesus spoke about the Torah, He talked about how He was bringing this story to its fulfillment.